20 Top-Rated Tourist Attractions in New Hampshire

 Strawbery Banke was the name of the first 1623 settlement at what is now Portsmouth.
 The 10-acre Strawbery Banke Museum contains houses from four centuries of the old port neighborhood.
 Some are restored and furnished to show life in the various eras, while others are preserved to show construction methods and restoration techniques - of particular interest to those who are restoring old homes.

 Period gardens, a 1770 tavern, a fully stocked World War II era neighborhood market, and frequent special musical and historical programs make this an interesting place to visit.
-In December, the houses and workshops are open for candlelight evening tours.
+To tour each of the houses, shops and buildings that are open to visitors could take an entire day.

 Address: 454 Court Street, Portsmouth, New Hampshire